 Step 1: Creating specifications.
 For each association of interest (i.e., courage & individualism, courage & terrorism, etc.), a set of reasonable analytical specifications is created.
 This is done by enumerating all possible combinations between the options of the dependent construct measures, called d (e.g., individualism can be measured by either Hofstede or IPUMS-I, its d would therefore be 2), the options of educational controls (15 possible measures and 1 option for “Not Controlling”), the 7 + 1 options of GDP controls, and the 6 + 1 options of urbanization controls, yielding a total of K = d * 16 * 8 * 7 = 896d specifications for each association of interest.
 Simply put, as we measure terrorism using one measurement, there are 896 models for it, and as we measure individualism in two distinct ways, there are 1,792 models (896*2).

 Step 2: Estimating effect sizes.
 For each association of interest, for the Kth specification, a linear regression with the specified model is performed, producing a standardized regression coefficient βk and corresponding significance value pk.
-All K number of β values are then ranked and visualized on a curve where the horizontal axis denotes the specification ranks, and the vertical axis denotes the size of β.
+All K β values are then ranked and visualized on a curve where the horizontal axis denotes the specification ranks, and the vertical axis denotes the size of β.

 Step 3: Evaluating associations.
 Within the SCA framework the overall strength of an association across all specifications is evaluated through SCA descriptive statistics and formally tested through an SCA bootstrapping test, as laid out by Simonsohn et al. (2020).
 In line with that, here, we discuss three SCA statistics: (1) the median effect size, (2) the number of specifications that yielded pk < .05, and (3) the number of specifications that are trending in the dominant direction (+ / –).
 Given that the specifications are not statistically independent from each other, conventional significance tests cannot be performed to check whether the observed SCA statistics are unlikely to be caused by chance, and bootstrapping significance testing is required.
 This is done by first simulating a pseudo dataset where the null hypothesis is true and then performing SCA on R = 500 random (with replacement) draws of the pseudo dataset.
 If more than 5% of the R draws in the pseudo dataset yield SCA statistics that are more extreme than those observed in the real dataset, the observed results are treated as not distinguishable from chance and, therefore, not statistically significant.
 A p value can thus be calculated as the percentage of R draws that produce results at least as extreme as the observations.
 The proportion of specifications on the dominant direction examines whether the observed direction of association is caused by chance.
 For example, it would be rather likely that a positive association with 51% of specifications on the positive side is only positive by chance, whereas it would be less likely to be by chance if 90% of specifications were positive.
 The measure of directionality is especially intriguing for cross-cultural research, that by the virtue of being on a country level, is inherently limited to a small sample, and therefore underpowered for small and modest effects.
 See Appendix C: Supplementary Method for further procedural details.